 Step 2: Register your business with the state of Oklahoma.
 Register your business and keep it current such as if you change an address or ownership structure.

 - Fill out the WHT10006 and file it through the Oklahoma Taxpayer Access Point (OKTAP).

 - Create an account with EZ Tax Express to pay unemployment insurance.

 - Fill out an OES-1 to get an Oklahoma Unemployment Insurance Tax Account Number.

 Step 4: Collect employee payroll forms.
-Do this when onboarding new hires, and make sure employees know to give you updates when they have life changes, like marriage or a new child.
-Forms include State W-4 Form plus the federal version, I-9, and Direct Deposit information.
-If you have non-resident employees who want to be exempt from tax withholdings, have them fill out the form OW-11.
+Do this when onboarding new hires, and make sure employees know to give you updates when they have life changes, like getting married or having a new child.
+Forms include the Oklahoma W-4 Form plus the federal version, I-9, and direct deposit information.
+If you have nonresident employees who want to be exempt from tax withholdings, have them fill out the form OW-11.
 If you have a worker who is a military spouse, they may want to fill out the OW-9 to be exempt from withholdings.

 Step 6: Calculate payroll and pay employees.
 Use the employee W-4 form and the Oklahoma Tax Tables found online to determine how much per employee you need to withhold for income taxes.

 Reimbursements for mileage and expenses are not counted as wages.